Kmetija 2022

-Kmetija 2022 (The Farm 2022) is the eleventh season of the Slovene reality television series Kmetija.
+Kmetija 2022 (The Farm 2022) is the twelfth season of the Slovene reality television series Kmetija.
 The season takes place on a newly built farm estate in the Lower Carniola of Slovenia.
 Natalija Bratkovič returns to host with 16 new Slovenians live like it was 100 years prior to try and run a farm whilst trying to avoid being eliminated via duels to make it to the end and win a grand prize of €50,000 and the title of Kmetija 2022.
 The season premieres on Pop TV on 31 August 2022.